The first issues of both our College & Pro Football Newsletter and Trends

 sold separately as the cost for the Recommendations would be greater than the cost

-of a Newsletter subscription.
+of a single Newsletter subscription.

-An Access Code is required to access the information
+An Access Code is required to access

-on our website and that Code will be emailed to subscribers and purchasers.
+the information on our website and that Code will be emailed to subscribers and purchasers.

 Recommendations

-and Opinions have begun to be released for the 2009 season with all Recommendations
+and Opinions have begun to be released for the 2016 season with all Recommendations

-and Opinions to be finalized by Labor Day, Monday, September 7.
+and Opinions to be finalized by Labor Day, Monday, September 5.

 In addition